gnaprs/scviz/docs/dev/contributing.md

 To get an overview of the project, read the [README](README.md) file.

-There are several ways you can contribute to scviz, including but not limited to:
+There are several ways you can contribute to scpviz, including but not limited to:

-* asking and answering questions in [Discussions](https://github.com/gnaprs/scviz/discussions),
+* asking and answering questions in [Discussions](https://github.com/gnaprs/scpviz/discussions),
-* reporting bugs and requesting features by submitting [new issues](https://github.com/gnaprs/scviz/issues/new),
+* reporting bugs and requesting features by submitting [new issues](https://github.com/gnaprs/scpviz/issues/new),
 * adding new features and fixing bugs by creating pull requests (PRs),
 * improving and maintaining consistency in the documentation (including docstrings and tutorials), and
 * providing reproducible examples and workflows in Jupyter notebooks.